FilipeamTeixeira/dispfilter/README.md

 Proceedings of the National Academy of Sciences, 106, (16): 6483–6488

-The idea behind this package is to take an simpler approach than the currently available, to the disparity filter mentioned above.
+The idea behind this package is to take a simpler approach than the currently available, to the disparity filter mentioned above.

 ## Installation
 Install the dispfilter from GitHub with the `devtools` package.